Bovada Oklahoma: Thirty Tribal Casinos But No Mobile Sports Betting

 The Poker Rooms

 Online poker doesn’t.
-The compacts don’t currently cover internet gambling.
+The compacts don’t cover internet gambling.

-Bovada’s anonymous poker tables serve Oklahoma players who want online poker.
+Bovada’s anonymous poker room serves Oklahoma players who want online poker.
 The state’s extensive live poker scene can’t satisfy online demand.

 Oklahoma State in Stillwater has its own culture separate from OU.
-Pistol Pete, the Paddle People, Mike Gundy’s mullet.
+Pistol Pete.
+The Paddle People.

 Stillwater is a small town.
 The nearest casino sportsbook requires real travel.

-Cowboys fans use Bovada for the same practical reasons Sooners fans do - mobile access from a town that doesn’t have legal options nearby.
+Cowboys fans use Bovada for practical reasons—mobile access from a town without legal options nearby.

-Oklahoma’s neighbors are also limited.
+Oklahoma’s neighbors face similar restrictions.
 Texas has no legal betting.
 Arkansas has retail only.
-Kansas to the north recently launched mobile.
+Kansas recently launched mobile but shares a relatively short border with Oklahoma.

-The regional context means Oklahoma bettors don’t see thriving legal markets across the border.
+The regional context means Oklahoma bettors don’t see thriving legal markets across state lines.
 Everyone nearby faces similar limitations.

 Durant, Oklahoma sits near the Texas border, close to Dallas economically and culturally.